durgaprsd04/MarriageGift/README.md

 5. They buy gifts they can affort/Money they can give.

 ### Technology stack and basic TODO
-1. Using .net core for building basic blocks
+1. Using .net core for building basic blocks- done with logging
 2. plan to build basic code with testing first
 3. Add DAO layer.
 4. include db tests